Ignacio Bunye: Cabinet Member

 Bunye had served as Press Secretary from July 16, 2002, to January 19, 2003, before he formally assumed the post of Presidential Spokesperson on January 20, 2003.

 On August 24, 2004, he was again appointed as Press Secretary this time concurrently as Spokesperson.
-He was designated as Acting Executive Secretary from October 21 – 30, 2007, during which time he signed the papers pardoning former President Joseph Estrada.
+He was designated as Acting Executive Secretary from October 21–30, 2007, during which time he signed the papers pardoning former President Joseph Estrada.
 He also briefly held the position of Presidential Adviser on Political Affairs before assuming his position at the Monetary Board.

 Bunye writes weekly columns for the Manila Bulletin, Tempo, People's Tonight, Sun Star, BusinessWeek Mindanao and Filipino Reporter.
 He authored a book entitled "Central Banking For Every Juan and Maria".
 He is a recipient of the Asian Institute of Management Honor and Prestige Award, Bangko Sentral Service Excellence Medal, Gran Orden de Isabela Catolica, and Order of Lakandula (Rank of Bayani).

 Personal life

-Bunye is married to Miraflor T. Oca, a pediatrician.
+Bunye was married to Miraflor T. Oca, a pediatrician.
+She died on June 24, 2023.
 They have three children.